pockii/HatchIt/docs/features.md

   ![Login and Register](./gifs/login_and_register.gif "Login and Register")
 - Keeps track of the player’s statistics
   - Total Happiness level gained overall
-    - Once a pet has reached maximum happiness level, a breakdown of events that increased happiness level is shown (_coming soon_)
+    - Once a pet has reached maximum happiness level, a breakdown of events that increased happiness level is shown
   - Amount of todos and sub todos completed
-  - Best time of completion for the “Rescue” minigame (_coming soon_)
+  - Best time of completion for the “Rescue” minigame
     ![Account and Logout](./gifs/account_and_logout.gif "Account and Logout")
 - Achievements (e.g. for number of pets, unlocking a new pet type) (_coming soon_)